Neos Flow: History

 In 2006, the developers of the content management system TYPO3 decided to rewrite the system from scratch.
 The architecture and underlying technology of the 4.x branch were state of the art after the turn of the millennium.
 Though the system has been further developed since its release in April 2006, the developers agreed on the demand for a complete code redesign to meet modern standards.
 Flow evolves from this decision as a discrete and stand-alone Framework that can be used independently from TYPO3.

 On August, 29th 2011 the developers announced the first beta release after "8 months of hard work."

 At the keynote of the international TYPO3 Conference 2011 (T3CON11) in Hanau, Germany, Robert Lemke, Chief Developer of the coming "next generation" Version of TYPO3, announced the release of the final version of Flow to be on October 20.

 At the international TYPO3 Conference 2012 (T3CON12) TYPO3 was announced as a family brand.
 Subsequently all product names from the TYPO3 project now start with TYPO3, and as "TYPO3 Flow3" is neither easy to pronounce nor would match the name of the other products it was renamed to "TYPO3 Flow".

 Later on, as NEOS and TYPO3 projects went different ways, "TYPO3 Flow" was renamed to "Flow" as part of the NEOS project.

 Usage

 Neos Flow provides the base of the Neos Content Application Platform, but can also be used independently, i.e. establishing own applications such as a blogsystem, e-commerce and/or similar tasks.
-In the context of Flows's documentation a blogsystem is used to visualize the various paradigms of Flow like MVC (Model-View-Controller), AOP (Aspect-Oriented-Programming) or DDD (Domain-Driven-Design).
+In the context of Flows's documentation a blogsystem is used to visualize the various paradigms of Flow like model–view–controller (MVC), aspect-oriented programming or domain-driven design (DDD).
 The system uses namespaces and therefore depends on PHP 5.3+.
 It uses Doctrine 2 as a database abstraction layer, and can interface with e.g. MySQL and PostgreSQL.